 A list of discounted open market housing is available on the Homefinder Somerset website.

-With shared ownership you have the opportunity to buy a share between 25 per cent and 75 per cent of the value of the house.
+With shared ownership you have the opportunity to buy a share between 25% and 75% of the value of the house.
 You then pay an affordable, subsidised rent on the remaining share.
 You may need to raise a mortgage to purchase your share.
 If you have a large deposit or equity from the sale of a property, this can also be used towards purchasing your share.
 Most shared ownership properties will be newly built although there is sometimes an opportunity to purchase one at re-sale.

 A list of shared ownership housing is available on the Homefinder Somerset website.